 Edward Lemay is Associate Professor of Psychology at the University of Maryland.
 He received his Ph.D. in Social Psychology from Yale University.

-Dr. Lemay received the Sage Young Scholars Award, the Society for Experimental Social Psychology Dissertation Award, the International Association of Relationships Research Dissertation Award, and the James Grossman Dissertation Award from Yale University, and he was nominated as a "Rising Star" by the Association for Psychological Science.
+Dr. Lemay received the Sage Young Scholars Award, the Society for Experimental Social Psychology Dissertation Award, and the International Association of Relationships Research Dissertation Award.
+He was nominated as a "Rising Star" by the Association for Psychological Science, and is the 2015 recipient of the Cary E. Rusbult Early Career Award from the Relationship Research Interest Group of the Society for Personality and Social Psychology.

 - Close Relationships